dncc/dncc.github.io/source/_posts/2012-05-26-Installing-JAGS-and-rjags-on-arch.markdown

 ...
 {% endhighlight %}

-First, I tried various things with the previous R function (some of which, for instance, were to include 'dependecies=TRUE' and module paths as arguments to this function).
+First, I tried various things with the previous R function (some of which, for instance, were to include 'dependecies=TRUE' and jags module paths as arguments to this function).
 That didn't work.
 After quite a few failed trials I found out that jags libraries were in '/usr/local/lib' directory and it was not included in my linker path.
 I checked this with:

 {% highlight bash %}
 sudo ldconfig -p | grep local